- Xeomin is available in the US as a treatment of glabellar lines

 - Xeomin is the only one of the three (Xeomin, Botox and Dysport) that does not need to be refrigerated before use.

-- The cost of Xeomin is anticipated to be roughly the same as for Botox at $4.25 per unit*.
-Botox is priced at $5.40 per unit and Dysport at $3.99 per unit.
+- The cost of Xeomin is roughly the same as for Botox.

 - Xeomin may be “mildly more convenient” than Botox or Dysport, as the “product’s lack of complex proteins will help prevent antibody formation, or resistance to neuromuscular treatment with botulinum type A toxin, in patients being treated for neuromuscular conditions.”

 Xeomin has available outside the US since 2005, and was introduced in the US in 2010.
 Xeomin was given the FDA approval in July 2011 for the treatment of cervical dystonia, blepharospasm, and glabellar lines, but an injuction halted the release.
 Now, after a 10 month injunction, Xeomin is again being launched in the US as a treatment of glabellar lines.
 Xeomin®, by Merz Pharmaceuticals LLC, is a competitor to the well established Botox Cosmetic® and lesser used Dysport®.

 Patients are less likely to become resistant to Xeomin because there are simply less ingredients in the solution.
 Some patients have developed antibodies to Botox and Dysport.